 December 6, 2018Rep.
 Bonnie Watson Coleman Hosts “Racial Disparity in Mental Health – the Need for Inclusion in Research and Resources”

-During a congressional staff briefing at the U.S. Capitol hosted by Rep. Bonnie Watson Coleman, NYU McSilver Executive Director Dr. Michael A. Lindsey called for a new nation-wide initiative to better address racial disparities in mental health.
+During a congressional staff briefing at the U.S. Capitol hosted by Rep. Bonnie Watson Coleman, former NYU McSilver Executive Director Dr. Michael A. Lindsey called for a new nation-wide initiative to better address racial disparities in mental health.
 “What we need is to create a national taskforce to really look at this issue for that particular demographic and really try to understand the reasons why black boys are committing suicide at higher rates than any other group in that age category,” said Dr. Lindsey.

 More Information About Black Youth, Suicide, and Mental Health

 - Suicide rates doubled between the years 1993 and 2011 for Black youth ages 5-11 years old, with Black boys being twice as likely to die by suicide as White boys in the same age group, according to a 2018 study led by epidemiologist Jeff Bridge.